flyfire/Notepad/DevBlog/Developer.Android/Guide/01_AppComponents.md

 ## Fragment
 A Fragment represents a behavior or a portion of user interface in an Activity.
 You can combine multiple fragments in a single activity to build a multi-pane UI and reuse a fragment in multiple activities.A fragment must always be embedded in an activity and the fragment's lifecycle is directly affected by the host activity's lifecycle.

+When you perform a fragment transaction, you can also add it to a back stack that's managed by the activity—each back stack entry in the activity is a record of the fragment transaction that occurred.
+The back stack allows the user to reverse a fragment transaction (navigate backwards), by pressing the Back button.

+A fragment is usually used as part of an activity's user interface and contributes its own layout to the activity.To provide a layout for a fragment, you must implement the ``onCreateView()`` callback method, which the Android system calls when it's time for the fragment to draw its layout.
+Your implementation of this method must return a ``View`` that is the root of your fragment's layout.If your fragment is a subclass of ``ListFragment``, the default implementation returns a ``ListView`` from ``onCreateView()``, so you don't need to implement it.

 ## Loader